-These healthier chocolate peanut butter brownies use ground up oats, meaning they’re gluten-free and 100% whole grain!
+These healthier chocolate peanut butter brownies use ground up oats in place of flour, making them gluten-free and 100% whole grain!

 This recipe really gets around.
 It first appeared on Dashing Dish, then on Sally’s Baking Addiction (did you know that she makes a lot of healthier recipes?!
 Well, she does :)) then again just recently on Butter Baking and I couldn’t stand it!
 I had to make these.
 And right away.
 So I did.

-Natasha’s version uses half the sugar the other versions do but then I went and did something.
+Natasha’s version uses half the sugar the other versions do but then I went and did something not so healthy.
 I put it back in the form of chocolate chips!
 Woohoo.
 They’re absolutely not needed but who’s really going to argue with you for adding chocolate chips?
 And okay, I didn’t exactly add all the sugar back.
 Just a little. ;)

-One thing to note is that I used an awkward sized pan and my brownies will be a little thicker than yours.
+One thing to note is that I used an awkward sized pan that was slightly smaller than 8″x8″, meaning the brownies in the pictures are slightly thicker than yours will be.

 Have a great weekend everyone!
 I hope you liked my mini peanut butter chocolate week. :)